 Health and Safety Policy — Flat Clearance Camden

-Operatives preparing for a flat clearance job with protective gear This Health and Safety Policy sets out the commitment of Flat Clearance Camden to protect the health, safety and welfare of employees, contractors and members of the public while carrying out flat clearance and waste removal activities in our rubbish company service area.
+A row of four large wheelie bins positioned on a paved surface outdoors, with the two lighter-coloured bins on the left and darker bins on the right, containing various discarded items.
+In front of the bins, numerous black rubbish bags are piled up, some of which appear to be partially opened or bulging with waste.
+The ground surface is a concrete or tarmac pavement with visible cracks, and the background features a wooden fence, indicating an outdoor setting in an urban or suburban area, likely near Camden or a nearby town.
+The scene relates to waste disposal and rubbish removal services offered by Flat Clearance Camden, with the environment suggesting a typical collection point for domestic or commercial waste in a residential or alleyway setting.
+This Health and Safety Policy sets out the commitment of Flat Clearance Camden to protect the health, safety and welfare of employees, contractors and members of the public while carrying out flat clearance and waste removal activities in our rubbish company service area.
 The policy applies to all operational tasks including rubbish removal services, bulky waste clearance, recycling separation and transport.
 It explains our approach to hazard identification, risk assessment, control measures and continual improvement.
 The aim is to maintain safe working conditions and to ensure compliance with relevant legislation and good industry practice without over-relying on locality-specific details.

 We accept responsibility for ensuring a safe working environment and for providing the resources required to deliver safe flat clearance operations.
 Key duties include appointing competent staff and supervisors, providing appropriate personal protective equipment, and maintaining effective communication lines across the team.
 Our approach to safety is preventative: by anticipating operational hazards in the waste clearance process, we reduce incidents.
 All employees are expected to cooperate with the policy and to follow established procedures at all times to minimise risk.

-Site inspection for waste removal showing a checklist Risk assessment is central to our safe systems of work.
+The image depicts a person in a business suit, with their arms resting on a wooden surface, positioned behind a cylindrical metal waste bin filled with crumpled white paper.
+The bin is made of a fine mesh material, allowing visibility of the paper inside, and has a metallic silver finish.
+The crumpled paper extends slightly above the rim of the bin.
+The background is a plain, neutral gray, evenly lit without any distinct shadows or highlights.
+The scene is a studio-style setup, emphasizing the waste bin and paper as the primary objects.
+This visual references waste management and rubbish disposal, relevant to services provided by companies such as Flat Clearance Camden in Camden or nearby areas, and supports the context of rubbish removal and recycling practices.
+Risk assessment is central to our safe systems of work.
 Prior to each job, a written or documented site assessment is carried out to identify potential hazards such as manual handling risks, sharp objects, hazardous materials, rodent infestations, unstable furniture and restricted access.
 Controls include task-specific method statements, mechanical aids for lifting, segregation of recyclable and hazardous items, and clear site access management for rubbish collection and vehicle operations.
 The following list summarises typical control measures used on site:

 • Pre-job risk appraisal and written method statements